TencentARC/ArcNerf/docs/datasets.md

 - Run `python tools/get_3d_bbox_from_silhouette.py --configs configs/datasets/DATASET_NAME/SCENE_NAME.yaml`, you should
 prepare a yaml file for this dataset and scene.
 It will output the regressed volume information and visualization of volume and bbox.
+- TODO: It is still a developing function.
+We plan to make the estimation more closely bounding to the object, and set the pruning volume as model initialization.
 ### Dataset
 Use `Capture` class for this dataset.
 It is specified by scene_name.
 - scene_name: scene_name that is the folder name under `Capture`.
 Use it to be identifier.